Impact

 Affected Systems

-The vulnerability affects Google Chrome versions prior to 149.0.7827.53.
-Users running any earlier build of Chrome are susceptible until they upgrade to the fixed release or later.
+The vulnerability affects all Google Chrome builds older than 149.0.7827.53.
+Users running any earlier Chrome version are susceptible until they upgrade to the fixed release or later.

 Risk and Exploitability

-The CVE is marked as low severity by Chromium; no EPSS score is available and it is not listed in CISA’s KEV catalog.
-The attack requires a user to visit a malicious web page that serves specially crafted CSS, which can then be used by the attacker’s code to extract data from a different origin.
-Though the likelihood of exploitation appears modest, the consequence is a straightforward leak of sensitive information.
+The CVSS score of 6.5 indicates medium severity, and the EPSS score of less than 1% shows a low exploitation probability.
+The vulnerability is not listed in CISA’s KEV catalog.
+Exploitation requires a user to visit a malicious web page that serves specially crafted CSS, which can then be used by the attacker’s code to extract data from a different origin.

 OpenCVE Enrichment